 Full provisional results are at https://drive.google.com/file/d/1SrHAZ2cbOOItTQBDPmmGqhLIauAo1Prd/view.

-Steve Aquilina elected for an early starting position by entering the open category rather than Masters E. Once again Tom Solesbury, drawn to start in eighth position, had to scratch from a race.
+Steve Aquilina elected for an early starting position by entering the open category rather than Masters E. Tom Solesbury, drawn to start in eighth position, had to scratch from the race due to illness'.

 Theis growing in numbers.